Fall 2020 Middle School World Language Program Information

 With our finite resources, we can offer 50 seats for in the fall, and 50 seats in the spring on a first-come, first-served basis.

-We will carefully monitor data regarding this program, with our full intent that we offer additional languages in future years, budget and teacher dependent.
+We will carefully monitor data regarding this program, with our full intent that we offer additional languages in future years, budget and teacher-availability dependent.

 Option Two: High School Language Courses